Trinity United Methodist Church

 Dustin has a passion for creating spaces of belonging, exploring the creative potential of Christian community, and pointing to the sacred worth of God’s children.
 Dustin’s interests include spending time with his wife and dog, reading 10-12 books at a time, conversations about music and art, and searching for the best cup of coffee.

-Office Manager & Director of Music – lee@trinitywavl.org
+Director of Worship christie@trinitywavl.org

 Adam Waldo